shreyarao140/AIAgent_DataExtraction/README.md

 # AIAgent_DataExtraction
 # AI Data Assistant

 AI Data Assistant is a full-stack web application designed to provide interactive data analysis and insights.
-It leverages a language model for querying and interpreting uploaded datasets, offering users an intuitive and streamlined interface for exploring their data.
+It leverages a language model for querying and interpreting uploaded datasets, offering users an intuitive and streamlined interface for exploring their data....

 ---